 - A. Related sections: - i.
 26 00 00 General Electrical Requirements - B. Incoming building service shall be grounded per NEC.
 In most buildings, the power system is either 208Y/120V wye or 480Y/277V wye solidly grounded.
 240/120V single phase services with grounded center tap neutrals are common in student apartments and fraternity housing. - C. All buildings' electrical services shall be provided with a grounding grid.
 The building main water service pipe shall not be used solely as the main grounding electrode.
-Dependent upon project requirements, "grid" may be as simple as a three ground rod triad with each ground rod buried a minimum 2'-0" below finished grade and spaced 10'-0" apart horizontally forming an equilateral triangle, or a ground ring consisting of a buried bare, tinned copper grounding conductor connected to ground rods spaced 20'-0" on center around the perimeter of the building, and all vertical structural steel columns, re-bars of the foundation, incoming water service pipe within 5'-0'' of its building entrance, etc. A separate grounding triad (as described above) shall be installed for the medium voltage side of a new building service (utility) transformer.
+Dependent upon project requirements, "grid" may be as simple as a three 10'-0" long x 3⁄4" diameter copper clad steel ground rod triad with each ground rod buried a minimum 2'-0" below finished grade and spaced 10'-0" apart horizontally forming an equilateral triangle, or a ground ring consisting of a buried bare, tinned copper grounding conductor connected to ground rods spaced 20'-0" on center around the perimeter of the building, and all vertical structural steel columns, re-bars of the foundation, incoming water service pipe within 5'-0" of its building entrance, etc. A separate grounding ring around the utility transformer pad shall be installed for the medium voltage side of a new building service (utility) transformer.
 It shall be separate from the building service grounding grid.
-It may be a single ground rod depending on the available space to install underground electrodes.
-This will be decided by the Design Professional in conjunction with the Project Manager.
-Typically, a minimum of two separate grounding electrode triads shall be installed.
-If for any reason the Design Professional needs to specify less than the two separate grounding triads, contact Project Manager. - D. All grounding connections between grounding electrodes and grounding electrode conductors shall have exothermic welds. - E. For new facilities, at least one grounding test well shall be provided for each grounding triad. - F. It is undesirable to have grounding electrode systems buried under concrete, but if the grounding electrode system must be buried under concrete, a test well for each ground rod buried under concrete shall be provided.
-In this case only, the top of ground rods shall be a minimum 18 inches below finished grade, but the grounding electrode conductors shall still be routed down and away from the ground rods at a minimum of 24 inches below finished grade.
-The test well shall have a minimum 12 inches inside diameter for unobstructed access to ground rods buried 18 inches below finished grade and a screw down cap.
+Typically, a minimum of two separate grounding electrode grids shall be installed.
+If for any reason the Design Professional needs to specify less than the two separate grounding grids, contact Project Manager. - D. All grounding connections between grounding electrodes and grounding electrode conductors shall have exothermic welds. - E. For new facilities, at least one grounding test well shall be provided for each grounding grid. - F. It is undesirable to have grounding electrode systems buried under concrete, but if the grounding electrode system must be buried under concrete, a test well for each ground rod buried under concrete shall be provided.
+In this case only, the top of ground rods shall be a minimum 12 inches below finished grade, but the grounding electrode conductors shall still be routed down and away from the ground rods at a minimum of 24 inches below finished grade.
+The test well shall have a minimum 12 inches inside diameter for unobstructed access to ground rods buried 12 inches below finished grade and a screw down cap.
 It shall have a length of 24 inches and slotted up to at least 12 inches below finished grade on at least two sides for grounding electrode conductor entry / exit.
-Leave a minimum of 3 inches of the top of each ground rod exposed (but still 18 inches below finished grade to top of ground rod) for ease of testing / maintenance access.
-The test well(s) shall be traffic rated in traffic areas. - G. One of the perimeter steel columns in new buildings shall be bonded to its own ground rod with a #4/0 AWG bare, stranded, tinned, copper grounding electrode conductor down lead with the ground rod buried a minimum of 2 feet below finished grade, and a minimum 3 feet off the face of the building foundation.
+Leave a minimum of 3 inches of the top of each ground rod exposed (but still 12 inches below finished grade to top of ground rod) for ease of testing / maintenance access.
+The test well(s) shall be traffic rated in traffic areas. - G. If there is a buried ground ring around the entire building, each of the perimeter steel columns in new buildings shall be bonded to its own ground rod with a #4/0 AWG bare, stranded, tinned, copper grounding electrode conductor down lead with the ground rod buried a minimum of 2 feet below finished grade, and a minimum 3 feet off the face of the building foundation.
 If buried under concrete, these ground rods shall have a test well as previously described.